Bralessness: Bra fit and discomfort

 A variety of factors make it difficult for women to find a bra that fits properly.
 These include widely varying international manufacturing standards and measurement methods, the variety of bra sizes, and the wide anatomical differences among women.
 In some women, one breast is slightly larger than the other.
 More obvious and persistent asymmetry in breast size occurs in up to 25% of women.

 Women tend to find a bra that appears to fit and stay with that size for a long period of time even though they may lose and gain weight.
 Medical studies have shown that most women experience pain as a result of wearing a bra, and shown that it is difficult for women to find a correctly fitting bra.
 As a result of these factors, 80 – 85% of women who wear a bra are wearing the wrong bra size.
 In one study, 70% of women wear bras that are too small and 10% wear bras that are too large.

 Women complain of breast, shoulder, neck, and back pain, migraines, indigestion, skin abrasions, and restricted breathing due to wearing bras.
 Women who have large breasts are more likely to experience discomfort.
 Large cup size has been correlated with an increase in shoulder and neck pain.
 One researcher found that 40% of women who rode horses reported breast pain.
 Women often cite the discomfort and pain associated with wearing bras as the primary reason for disliking them and for giving up wearing one.

-Health issues
+Misconceptions

 Susan M. Love, a Clinical Professor of Surgery at UCLA, is a founder of the National Breast Cancer Coalition.
 She wrote, "Except for the women who find bras especially comfortable or uncomfortable, the decision to wear or not wear one is purely aesthetic - or emotional.
 If you don't enjoy it, and job or social pressures don't force you into it, don't bother."